haechristine/TextualElementImpact/README.md

 4. Next, we will create a Series containg the average rating per recipe and add that data into a new column within our already cleaned dataset.

 Our final cleaned DataFrame contains 234428 rows and 23 columns.
 Below are the first 5 entries and the columns we find the most relevant to answering our data science question.
+There will be repeats in regards to the recipe since we do not want to lose the data on their unique reviews despite it being for the same recipie.

 | name                                 |     id |      tags | description           |   rating |   average rating |   review	 |
 |:-------------------------------------|-------:|----------:|:--------------------|---------:|-----------------:|---------------:|